CHENJiaminG2088/characters_network/README.md

-## Report for fanfiction data collection, sample article preprocessing.
+## Report for fanfiction data collection, sample texts preprocessing.

 This report addresses the current situation regarding:
 1.The results of using BookNLP to extract named entities.